16 Feb. 2015

 - Venue: Conference Room, 2/F, Financial Supervisory Service

 - Organizer: Korean Accounting Association (KAA) & Korea Accounting Standards Board (KASB)

 - Sponsor: Financial Supervisory Service (FSS) & The Korea Economic Daily

 More details on the symposium are available here.

 If you have queries about the symposium, please contact:

 30 Jan.
 2015

-On 25-26 September 2014, the AOSSG Chair, Mr Clement Chan; AOSSG member standard-setters: Mr Angus Thomson, Acting-Chairman of the Australian Accounting Standards Board; Mr Guangzhong Liu and Mr Jianqiao Lu, respectively the Director-General and Director of the Accounting Regulatory Department, Ministry of Finance China; and Mr Yukio Ono, Chairman of the Accounting Standards Board of Japan; and eight other members of the IASB Accounting Standards Advisory Forum (ASAF) met with representatives of the IASB in London.
+The IASB held its seventh Accounting Standards Advisory Forum (ASAF) meeting on 4-5 December 2014 in London.
+The AOSSG Chair, Mr Clement Chan; AOSSG member standard-setters: Ms Kris Peach, Chair of the Australian Accounting Standards Board; Mr Guangzhong Liu and Mr Jianqiao Lu, respectively the Director-General and Director of the Accounting Regulatory Department, Ministry of Finance China; and Mr Yukio Ono, Chairman of the Accounting Standards Board of Japan; and seven other members of the IASB's ASAF participated at the meeting.